-is shown here for any probability p, following the ABC+ A- ISO main trials participants should be maximally confident that object A is not a blicket but treat objects B and C equivalently.
+As is shown here, this model predicts that for any probability p, following the ABC+ A- ISO main trials participants should be maximally confident that object A is not a blicket but treat objects B and C equivalently.
 In terms of the control trials for the BB and ISO condition, the hypothesis space—which consists of 16 hypotheses—is shown below.

 Figure 2.
 The sixteen different causal hypotheses indicating the possible causal relations for a causal event that involves three objects and one blicket detector.
 A, B, C, and D correspond to the four objects that were used on the machine and E indicates the activation of the machine.